Rangiātea Church: Restorations

 Rāngiatea Church's first documented restoration took place in 1886.
 In 1911 buttresses were added to the exterior of the church and the shingle roof was replaced with one of corrugated iron.
 In 1948 tukutuku panels were restored in preparation for the church's centenary, which was held in 1950.

+Arson

+On 7 October 1995 the church was burnt down in an arson.